graphcore/tutorials/kernel_benchmarks/tensorflow/README.md

 | `README.md`                                     | This file                                                              |
 | `test/`                                         | Test code that can be run via pytest                                   |

+## Deprecation warning

+The scripts in this folder use an older version of our TensorFlow API, which will lead to deprecation warnings.
+This has no effect on the performance of the benchmarks and can safely be ignored.

 ## Quick start guide